SekharRajendran/3_steps_RF_Sek/README.md

 2. Load the file `examplebudgetmodel.mat` from the Budget Analyzer app.
 3. You can export the `RFbudget` object from this app in four different ways.
 To export to the MATLAB workspace, click on "MATLAB workspace".
 4. Type `>> rfb` in the MATLAB command window to see details of the `rfb` object.

+### Example 3:
-5. Make this object into an RF system object using the command provided in the `EVMMeasure5G_03.m` file (enable or disable line 25 as necessary).
+ Make this object into an RF system object using the command provided in the `EVMMeasure5G_03.m` file (enable or disable line 25 as necessary).

 ### Expanding the RF System Model Beyond Budget Analysis: RF Blockset
 Use the command `>> open_system(rfTransmitter)` to open the Simulink window with input and output port configurations preset.
 Expand your model, add impairments, and algorithms.
 Save or export it back to the workspace.